-Crafting with the kids doesn’t get any easier than this!
 Making Valentines art with Sharpies and tin foil is super-simple but it’s really cool.
 It’s slick, it’s shimmery, and the process is fun and addictive.
+In fact, this is one of our favourite ways to use Sharpie markers.

 This simple art activity is a great craft for Valentines Day, but you can tweak it for your kids to make for any theme or holiday by changing the shape of the pieces they’ll be decorating.